Azure/autorest.python/docs/client/readme.md

 After [generating][generate] your client, this section tells you how to actually use your generated client.

-* Initializing your Python Client
+* Initializing Your Python Client
-* Calling operations with your Python Client
+* Calling Operations with Your Python Client
 * Error Handling
 * Tracing
-* Dependencies your Generated Code Has
+* Dependencies Your Generated Code Has

 <!-- LINKS -->
 [generate]: https://github.com/Azure/autorest/tree/master/docs/generate/readme.md
 [initializing]: ./initializing.md
+[operations]: ./operations.md